Rui-San/LAPR2_2023_2024/docs/sprintA/us002/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is no dependency for this user story, unless the user has to create a Job Category before creating a job, that would make creating a job dependent on the Job Category creation.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
+    * job name
-    * a reference
+    * job reference
-    * a designation
-    * an informal description
+    * informal description
-    * a technical description
+    * technical description
-    * an estimated duration
+    * estimated duration
-    * an estimated cost
+    * estimated salary

 * Selected data:
-    * a task category
+    * job category

 **Output Data:**

-* List of existing task categories
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)